Classification of high-dimensional data with spiked covariance matrix structure: Methodology

-We now discuss the relationship between PCLDA and two other relevant classifiers, namely the features annealed independence rule (FAIR) of \citet{Fan2008} and the LDA with CAT scores (CAT-LDA) of \cite{CAT_classify}.
-FAIR is the independence rule applied to the features prescreened by the two-sample t test while CAT-LDA scores decorrelate $t$ statistics by whitening the {\em sample correlation} matrix $\mathrm{diag}(\hat{\Sigma})^{-1/2} \, \hat{\Sigma} \, \mathrm{diag}(\hat{\Sigma})^{-1/2}$; CAT-LDA is motivated by the observation that accounting for correlations is essential when analyzing proteomic and metabolic data.
-If there are no correlation or if the correlations are negligible, i.e., when $\Sigma$ is diagonal or approximately diagonal, then PCLDA is essentially equivalent to both FAIR and CAT-LDA.
+If there are no correlation or if the correlations are negligible, i.e., when $\Sigma$ is diagonal or approximately diagonal, then Algorithm~\ref{alg:PCLDA} is essentially equivalent to both FAIR and CAT-LDA.
 However, when the correlations are not negligible, the performance of IR classifiers such as FAIR degrades significantly due to mis-specification of the covariance structure \citep{Fan2012}.
-The decorrelation idea shared by PCLDA and CAT-LDA are quite similar as they both apply a whitening transformation before doing LDA; the choice of whitening matrices are, however, different between the two approaches.
+Both Algorithm~\ref{alg:PCLDA} and CAT-LDA apply a whitening transformation before doing LDA but the choice of whitening matrices are different between the two procedures.
 In particular CAT-LDA uses the asymmetric whitening transformation $\Corr{(\Sigma)}^{-1/2}\diag(\Sigma)^{-1/2}$ where $\Corr{(\Sigma)}$ is the matrix of correlations.
 The choice of whitening transformation is not important if $\Sigma$ is known or if we are in the low-dimensional setting where $p \ll n$ for which consistent estimation of $\Sigma$ is straightforward.
-It is only when $p \gg n$ when the different regularization strategies used in CAT-LDA and PCLDA lead to possibly different behaviors for the resulting classifiers; see for example the numerical comparisons given in Section~\ref{Numerical} of the current paper.
-Finally we view the theoretical results in Section~\ref{Theory} as not only providing justification for PCLDA but also serve as examples of theoretical analysis that can be extended to other classifiers in which dimension reduction is done prior to performing LDA.
-Indeed, to the best of our knowledge, there are no theoretical guarantees for the error rate of the CAT-LDA classifier in the high-dimensional setting.
+It is only when $p \asymp n$ or $p \gg n$ when the different regularization strategies used in CAT-LDA and Algorithm~\ref{alg:PCLDA} lead to possibly different behaviors for the resulting classifiers; see for example the numerical comparisons given in Section~\ref{Numerical} of the current paper.
+Finally we view the theoretical results in Section~\ref{Theory} as not only providing justification for Algorithm~\ref{alg:PCLDA} but also serve as examples of theoretical analysis that can be extended to other classifiers in which dimension reduction is done prior to performing LDA.
+Indeed, to the best of our knowledge, there are no theoretical guarantees for the error rate for the CAT-LDA classifier in the high-dimensional setting.